-For a diagnosis of depression, a particular cluster of symptoms need to have been there for at least for two weeks.
-These symptoms need to include at least one of either a depressed mood, or a loss of interest or pleasure in things that were once enjoyable.
+For a diagnosis of depression, a particular cluster of symptoms needs to have been there for at least for two weeks.
+These symptoms must include at least one of either a depressed mood, or a loss of interest or pleasure in things that were once enjoyable.
 Many times these will just be a normal part of adolescence and nothing at all to worry about, but if depression is happening, there will be other telltale signs.
 Here are some to watch out for:

 Happiness, anger, indifference – the many faces of depression.

 Depression doesn’t always look like sadness or withdrawal.
 Some of depression’s classic disguises are:

 Depression often comes with lethargy, pain and/or hopelessness.
 Understandably, this can make people angrier, more irritable or more impatient than usual.

 • Happy, but reluctant to spend time with friends or family.